forestdb/forestdb.org/models/gonzalez-zhang-irony.md

 }
 ~~~~

-Arousal Prior defined and we have it check the arousal for each of the states.
+Arousal Prior is defined and we have it check the arousal for each of the states.

 ~~~~
 ///fold: